Dame Esther Rantzen makes fresh call for assisted dying vote after MPs’ report

 In Scotland, Liberal Democrat MSP Liam McArthur is expected to introduce an assisted dying Bill to Holyrood later in the year.

-The committee, in its report published on Thursday, stated: “Although Select Committees usually make recommendations to Government, in respect of AD/AS, the Government has made it clear that it will not take any steps towards legalising AD/AS but instead that this would be Parliament’s role, should members wish to do so.”
+The committee, in its report published on Thursday, stated: “Although select committees usually make recommendations to government, in respect of [assisted dying] the government has made it clear that it will not take any steps towards legalising [assisted dying] but instead that this would be parliament’s role, should members wish to do so.”

-Instead, the committee said it aimed to “gather the most up-to-date information and views on the topic to inform Parliament and the wider public” in the years since the last time the issue was voted on in the Commons in 2015.

 Since launching its inquiry in December 2022, the committee received more than 68,000 responses from members of the public through an online form, with more than 380 pieces of written evidence also submitted.